ariesteam/ariesteam.github.com/index.markdown

         allowfullscreen="true">
 </iframe>

-## ARIES redefines ecosystem services assessment and valuation in decision-making.
-The ARIES approach to mapping benefits, beneficiaries, and service flows is a powerful new way to value and manage the ecosystems on which the human economy and well-being depend.
+ARIES redefines ecosystem services assessment and valuation in decision-making.
+The ARIES approach to mapping benefits, beneficiaries, and service flows is a powerful new way to visualize, value, and manage the ecosystems on which the human economy and well-being depend.
+{: .large }

 ---------------------------